mutwiriian/Deploying-an-Ensemble-Model-with-BentoML/deployment/README.md

 ```
 Open your browser at the endpoint specified.
 Mine is at http://localhost/3000

-Copy the contents of either `sample.txt` in the box obtained by clicking the button `Try it out`
+Copy the contents of `sample.txt` in the box obtained by clicking the button `Try it out`

 # Creating the Bento object
-A `Bento` is a collection of the artifacts that are required to successfully tun the model
+A `Bento` is a collection of the artifacts that are required to successfully run the model
 This is created by running

 ```bash